Foundations of Trigonometry: Conceptual and Logical, Being an Essay Towards a Conceptual Foundations of Mathematics

 Magnitudes do not have to be geometric.
 They may be parameters of physical objects: masses, electric charges, time intervals, ... .

-If definition V.3 of Euclid is understood to the effect that being of the same kind is a necessary and sufficient condition for two magnitudes to have a ratio; definition V.4 of Euclid may be considered as a definition of ``being of the same kind'', or simply, as a definition of ``Kind''.
+If definition V.3 of Euclid is understood to the effect that being of the same kind is a necessary and sufficient condition for two magnitudes to have a ratioal relation; definition V.4 of Euclid may be considered as a definition of ``being of the same kind'', or simply, as a definition of ``Kind''.
 Though Heath says that this view (which is adopted here) is accepted by De Morgan, he sees the matter differently [Euclid [1956] vol. 2, p.
 120].

-In definition V.4 of Euclid ``multiplied'' means multiplied by a positive integer: to multiply a magnitude by 1, is to leave it as it is, to multiply it by $n+1$ is to add it to itself $n$ times [cf. Euclid [1956] vol. 2, pp. 138-9, also see below].
+In definition V.4 of Euclid ``multiplied'' means multiplied by a positive integer (or a non-zero finite cardinal): to multiply a magnitude by 1, is to leave it as it is, to multiply it by $n+1$ is to add it to itself $n$ times [cf. Euclid [1956] vol. 2, pp. 138-9, also see below].
 This may be made precise via recursion.

 The term ``added'' occurs in the formulation of common notion 2 [Euclid [1956] vol. 1, p.
 155] which is made use of from the very beginning, e.g., in Pythagoras theorem [Euclid [1956] vol. 1, pp. 349-50].
-As a matter of fact ``addition'' means essentially-disjoint (i.e., only boundary points may be in common) union [cf. Euclid [1956] vol. 1, pp. 349-50 and I.5 above, also see below].
+In that usage ``addition'' means essentially-disjoint (i.e., only boundary points may be in common) union [cf. Euclid [1956] vol. 1, pp. 349-50 and I.5 above, also see below].

 To appreciate the subtleness of definition V.4 of Euclid, the following may be easily seen in the light of the above discussion.
-There is a ratio between a side of a square and its diameter and there is a ratio between a circle and the square on its radius.
-Also there is a ratio between any two circular arcs of any two congruent circles.
-In contrast, at least within Euclidean geometry, there is no ratio between any circular arc and any straight line segment [cf. I.6 above].
-Also arcs of non-congruent circles do not have ratios to one another, nor do elliptic arcs have a ratio to one another, even if they belong to congruent ellipses (except in some obvious special cases).
-Whenever there is a ratio, it is direct, no rectification or integration is involved.
+There is a ratioal relation between a side of a square and its diameter and there is a ratioal relation between a circle and the square on its radius.
+Also there is a ratioal relation between any two circular arcs of any two congruent circles.
+In contrast, at least within Euclidean geometry, there is no ratioal relation between any circular arc and any straight line-segment [cf. I.6 above].
+Also arcs of non-congruent circles do not have ratioal relations to one another, nor do elliptic arcs have a ratioal relation to one another, even if they belong to congruent ellipses (except in some obvious special cases).
+Whenever there is a ratioal relation, it is direct, no rectification or integration is involved.